-Through making changes to your diet, you can minimise the foods that create inflammation and encourage other harmful processes in the body, while replacing them with much healthier alternatives.
+Through making changes to your diet, you can minimise the foods that create inflammation and lead to other harmful processes in the body, while replacing them with much healthier alternatives.

-Why being overweight is so bad for someone with sciatica
+The other side of sciatica foods to avoid: Why being overweight is terrible for someone with sciatica

 The other benefit you’ll get from making positive changes to your diet is weight loss – something that is often crucial for people looking for relief from sciatica.

-The research shows that when someone is overweight, they unfortunately suffer a whole slew of negative changes within the body.
+The current research into obesity shows that when someone is overweight, they suffer a whole slew of negative changes within the body.

 Excess body fat has been shown to be linked with high levels of inflammation, which can directly increase the pain felt in sciatica.